Cave-8/Web-technology-project/README.md

 # Deployment
 To deploy the application:
-- Setup MySQL Workbench on localhost:3306 (other DBMS may be used but they were not tested),
+- Setup MySQL Workbench on localhost:3306 (other DBMS may be used but they were not tested), dump of used DB is located under DB folder on the repo,
 - Compile web.xml with required information,
+- Startup your chosen server (the webapp was tested on Tomcat),
 - Add images/video tracks via the webapp.